MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 ## How connector chooses which customer to use

-*Import order from Shopify* function tries to select customer in the following order:
+The *Import order from Shopify* function tries to select customer in the following order:

 1. If the **Default Customer No.** is defined in the **Shopify Customer Template** for the corresponding country, then **Default Customer No.** is used, regardless of the settings in **Customer Import From Shopify** and **Customer Mapping Type**.
 2. If **Customer Import From Shopify** and **Default Customer No.** is defined, then the **Default Customer No.** is used.